Baltimore Ravens Odds2nd in AFC North

 |DT||Justin Madubuike||Broderick Washington|

 |LB||Patrick Queen||Justin Houston||Malik Harrison||Jeremiah Moon||Josh Bynes||Kristian Welch||Josh Ross|

 Baltimore Ravens Player Stats

 The Ravens desperately want to turn the page on last year's collapse.
-They enter the offseason with 10 draft picks, including the 14th overall pick.
-Ravens fans would love to see the team get stronger on both sides of the line as well in the secondary on defense.
-Perhaps most importantly, though, this is a team that could use additonal depth across the board as injuries really hampered their season.
+They used the 14th overall pick on safety Kyle Hamilton and will get back a few starters who were lost for the entire season last year due to injury, including RB J.K.
+Dobbins.
+Ravens fans would love to see the team get stronger on both sides of the line, as well in the secondary on defense.
+Perhaps most importantly, though, this is a team that could use additional depth across the board as injuries really hampered their season.